 22. Dine at the Local 360

-Local 360 is cafe and bar that serves delectable dishes made from food found within a 360 mile radius of Seattle.
-Because of this impressive feat of local sourcing, this food has the freshest flavor possible and offers incredible takes on typical cuisine as well as new creations that will leave you in awe.
+Unfortunately, Local 360 closed in 2020.
+Local 360 was cafe and bar that serves delectable dishes made from food found within a 360 mile radius of Seattle.
+Because of this impressive feat of local sourcing, this food had the freshest flavor possible and offers incredible takes on typical cuisine as well as new creations that left its visitors in awe.

 23. Make fun of the weird art at Seattle's Official Bad Art Museum of Art